Third Canadian detained in China not believed to be linked to other arrests: PM

-OTTAWA — Chinese authorities have detained a third Canadian but Prime Minister Justin Trudeau says there’s no reason yet to believe the case is linked to the recent arrests of two other Canadians in the country.
+OTTAWA — Chinese authorities have detained a Canadian woman over what they say are employment issues, as Prime Minister Justin Trudeau said he didn’t believe the case is linked to the recent arrests of two other Canadians in the country.

 Trudeau said Wednesday that the latest case, so far, doesn’t involve serious allegations related to China’s national security.